Month 10, Day 16, Friday 1:00 p.m.

 Instead of escorting her off University premises, the proctor the bearded professor had called helped her to her feet and out of the only other door in the room.
 No students waited on the other side, just another proctor standing behind a desk.
 She handed Sebastien a partial map of the University.
 “Go to the library.
 Administration is to the right once you walk in the main doors.”

 Sebastien stumbled her way there, pausing to gasp in wonder as she realized the line connecting the main building—the Citadel—to the library was actually a walkway surrounded in glass, like a little tunnel.
 ‘This must have cost thousands of gold crowns.’
 She looked up to the sun as it peeked out from behind clouds.
 Where the rays hit the glass, the light fragmented into rainbow bursts.
 It was bewitching, and she stood there and stared until the clouds covered the sun again.

 When she reached the end of the tunnel, she stopped in awe once again.

 She stood in the library.
 The entranceway opened up into a large circle of white marble flooring.
 The staircases reached up three levels, which were open in the center to let the shimmering, spelled glass of the domed ceiling shine down.
-Beyond the inner open area, which had a couple desks attended by employees, the bookcases stretched off for hundreds of feet.
-She even saw a couple staircases leading down below the ground.
+Beyond the inner open area, which had a couple of desks attended by employees, the bookcases stretched off for hundreds of feet.
+She even saw a couple of staircases leading down below the ground.